/*

 *

-* @return value + stepSize
+* @return value + stepSize or null if the sum

-* exceeds maximum
+* exceeds maximum.

 *